Project Management For Web Designers – Road To Success

 Take notes, ask for soundbites or get your designer involved in the meeting if you can.
 At this stage of the process, it is far healthier (and cost-effective) to have an honest conversation, than venture down the wrong design route because of unclear feedback.

 A web workman needs the right tools.
 It might frustrate you when creatives like designers regularly request new software and tools but trust us: you are better off giving in to them.
 Paying a little bit more for some licensed software is a smart investment.
 Investing in your designer will pay off when project completion times fall and job satisfaction soars.

 Testing & Sandboxing

 You don’t want to let a creative project run out of control before realizing the design cannot be implemented.
-Make sure you test desktop, tablet and mobile designs on a range of devices to get a full usability picture.
+Make sure you test desktop, tablet, and mobile designs on a range of devices to get a full usability picture.
 If you can, get some user testing on your designs to see how people actually interact with them.

 An online business will also need design assets for social media, and may even require some creative packaging designs in order to package up any ecommerce products in a way that’s consistent with the overall brand.
 Make sure that any graphic design assets are consistent with the web design, and vice versa.
-Otherwise you may end up having to take a rather expensive trip to the printers…
+Otherwise, you may end up having to take a rather expensive trip to the printers…

-On a larger design project, schedule in formal meetings to help ascertain where the project is going and help you diagnose any early signs of trouble.
-Schedule the meetings in from day one and be flexible with timing, but don’t let them slide.
+On a larger design project, schedule formal meetings to help ascertain where the project is going and help you diagnose any early signs of trouble.
+Schedule the meetings from day one and be flexible with timing, but don’t let them slide.
 As well as informal huddles and team shares, larger meetings will encourage people to get more serious about the project.

 You are there to take the heat off the production team.
-A lot of your role will be to facilitate communication, provide support and shield designers from the elements of the project that are going to interfere with the creative process.
+A lot of your role will be to facilitate communication, provide support, and shield designers from the elements of the project that are going to interfere with the creative process.
 Make sure that you are project managing effectively and not delegating inessential admin tasks to the wrong people.